open-telemetry/opentelemetry-java/README.md

 We would love to hear from the larger community: please provide feedback proactively.

+## Project setup and contribute

+Please refer to the [contribution guide](https://github.com/newrelic-forks/opentelemetry-java/blob/master/CONTRIBUTING.md) on how to setup and contribute!

 ## Plan

 [Please review the roadmap here](https://medium.com/opentracing/a-roadmap-to-convergence-b074e5815289).